 Condon also is an adjunct professor of media law for West Virginia University’s Master of Legal Studies Program and has taught media law at the College of Charleston.
-She has performed contract communications work for the National Center for State Courts and has taught continuing education courses for judges, lawyers and career services professionals on media relations.
+She has performed contract communications work for the National Center for State Courts and has taught continuing education courses for judges, lawyers, paralegals and career services professionals on media relations.

 She graduated from Washington & Lee School of Law, where she was a notes and comments editor of the Washington & Lee Law Review.
 She earned her master’s degree in journalism from Northwestern University and her bachelor’s degree, cum laude, from the University of Notre Dame.